AkelGD/JackAttack-Package-Manager/README.md

 ### Info

 pack.json is your data file
-src is your source code file
+src is your source code folder

 ### Install Your Package